arminveres/tmux-plugin-gpu/README.md

 Requirements
 ------------
+ATM `glxinfo` is required for determining the vendor.

 For NVIDIA monitoring cuda toolkit must be installed (the plugin internally calls `nvidia-smi`)

 For AMD change the read/execute permission